 - Council will continue to support Tourism West Coast by way of an annual grant in co-operation with other West Coast territorial authorities.
-In addition, Council will fund a resource to ensure a local district presence for Tourism West Coast. - Council will provide funding assistance by way of annual grants to tourism activities such as i-Sites. - Council will work with Advance Northern West Coast to further promote and market the District.
-Council's direct support will be capped and continued support will only be available if the Council can be satisfied that the tourism industry has organised itself to a membership structure that provides any additional funding requirements from its own sources. - Council will consider support of major events that provide significant tourism promotion.
+In addition, Council will fund a resource to ensure a local district presence for Tourism West Coast. - Council will provide funding assistance by way of annual grants to tourism activities such as i-Sites. - Council will consider support of major events that provide significant tourism promotion.
 Such support will be on a case-by-case basis.

 Council's on-going expenditure will be conditional on the local tourism industry working with other West Coast Councils and Tourism West Coast to promote the entire West Coast region.
+Council's direct support will be capped and continued support will only be available if the Council can be satisfied that the tourism industry has organised itself to a membership structure that provides any additional funding requirements from its own sources.

-In the Long Term Plan, total year one funding for direct tourism support expenditure funded from the general rate is estimated at \$226,000.
+In the draft Long Term Plan, total year one funding for direct tourism support expenditure funded from the general rate is estimated at \$226,000.